-Note: The tree of life "The Sacred Ished Tree of Life” was an ancient Egyptian symbol for eternal life, regeneration, and knowledge of the Divine Plan or the equivalent to a map of destiny.
-It is an icon featured a lot in the mythology of Egypt, The fruit of the life tree is able to provide eternal life and the knowledge of the cycles of time, destiny, and the divine plan of the gods.
+Note: The tree of life "The Sacred Ished Tree of Life" is an ancient Egyptian symbol for eternal life, regeneration, and knowledge of the divine plan or the equivalent to a map of destiny.
+It is an icon featured a lot in the mythology of Egypt, the fruit of the life tree is able to provide eternal life and the knowledge of the cycles of time, destiny, and the divine plan of the gods.
 The fruit was only available for the pharaohs and not the common mortals.

-Note: The Seba is an ancient Egyptian symbol of the Stars, Religion, Time, Afterlife, the Duat, the star-gods, and constellations.
+Note: The Seba is an ancient Egyptian symbol of the stars, religion, time, the afterlife, the Duat, the star-gods, and constellations.
 It is connected to the ideas of new beginnings, learning, traveling, guidance, and discipline.

 Note: The Crescent is an ancient Egyptian Symbol of the lunar power of the moon, Fertility, Motherhood, Rebirth, and the Birth cycle.
 The crescent moon symbol is known as the sun shining at night, the eye of Hours, and can be found with the god Khonsu.

-Note: The Ajet is an Ancient Egyptian Symbol of the sunrise and sunset, and a Hieroglyph showcasing the power of the horizon, and the full power of the sun.
+Note: The Ajet is an ancient Egyptian symbol of sunrise and sunset, and a Hieroglyph showcasing the power of the horizon, and the full power of the sun.
 The symbol represents the concepts of creation and rebirth & the past and the present.